civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_entityTypes.md

 ## Notes

-[See this tutorial](/extensions/civix.md#generate-entity) for a more complete description of creating a new types of entities.
+[See this tutorial](/extensions/civix.md#generate-entity) for a more complete description of creating new types of entities.

 ## Definition